 It’s safe to give your dog a small treat with peppermint extract as one of the ingredients.
 Either buy some that are made specifically for dogs or make them yourself.

-These 7 peppermint dog treat recipes are made with whole ingredients that are safe for your puppy.
+These homemade dog treats for bad breath are made with whole ingredients that are safe for your puppy.